Terens Quick: Early career

-Since 1966 he has worked at a variety of Greek newspapers, including Ethnos, Fos ton Spor, Simerina and as the Athens correspondent for The Sun.
+Since 1966 he has worked at a variety of Greek newspapers, including Ethnos, Fos ton Spor, Simerini and as the Athens correspondent for The Sun.
 Kouik presented for many years the central news program on the state-owned television channel Hellenic Broadcasting Corporation (ERT).
 In 1976 he took over entirely the organisation of channel ERT3 in Thessaloniki. until 1989 when he resigned this position to present on the principal newscast with Liana Kanelli, Evi Demiri, Elli Stai, Antonis Zisimatos, Kostas Serezis, Nasos Athanasiou, Alexandros Antonopoulou, Kostas Hountas and others.

 Subsequently, he presented for about ten years the main newscast on television station ANT1 with co-presenters Nana Palaitsaki, Sofia Tsiliyianni, Tatiana Stefanidou, Liana Kanelli, and others.
 In the spring of 1992 and for the following two years he hosted the weekly broadcast "Tonight with Terens Kouik" in the evening slot with guests from all walks of life and from one year on he curated and presented the broadcast "Together on Sunday" in the mid-day slot.
 Parallel to this he worked on radio for ANT1 hosting the daily informational program "Morning Line".

 Subsequent to this he presented the daily morning informational program on Star Channel.
 He followed with the daily presentation "Good Morning with Terens" on the television station Alter Channel.

 In 2008 in Thessaloniki and on channel ET3 he presented for a second time "Tonight with Terens Quick" transmitted every week with guests of every stripe.
 From February 1, 2010, he took up presenting the afternoon program on television station Blue Sky.
 From September 2010 he moved to Kontra Channel to present the main newscast.

-He has been a contributor to the newspapers Eleftheros, Eleftheros Typos, Apogevmatini, Vradini, Proini and Eleftherotypia.
+He has been a contributor to the newspapers Eleftheros, Eleftheros Typos, Apogevmatini, Vradyni, Proini and Eleftherotypia.
 Today he is a contributor to the Hora newspaper.

 He has appeared in the film O Antifasistas (The Anti-Fascist) with the protagonist Kostas Voutsas.
 The essence of his character was played as essentially Terens Kouik himself, a reporter getting an interview with the central character Nicola Mancholini (Voutsas) at the beginning of the film.